flickerbox/fabric/README.md

 Fabric uses BEM SCSS for its SCSS file.
 Because of this, HTML and SCSS will be VERY FLAT.
 Even a single nesting of elements is discouraged.

+### FB Reset ###
+This is Flickerbox's reset.
+It's small but very opionionated.
+It completely abolishes list-items bullets (if you need a list, add the bullets yourself).

 ### Typography ###
 The only place typography can be changed is in the _typography.scss file.
 This ensures that typography will consistent and one-offs will be kept to a minimum.
 It also allows the font-sizes to automatically resize - making writing responsive code much faster.